pravega/pravega-samples/standalone-examples/README.md

 # Feature Examples Catalog

 ## `gettingstarted`
-This example consists of two applications, a `HelloWorldReader` that reads from a stream and a `HelloWorldWriter`, that writes to a stream.
+This example consists of two applications, a `HelloWorldReader` that reads from a `Stream` and a `HelloWorldWriter`, that writes to a `Stream`.

 ### Execution